-ABC Head Start has been a vibrant part of Edmonton communities for over 25 years.
+ABC Head Start Society has been a vibrant part of Edmonton communities for over 30 years.

-ABC Head Start began in response to public health nurses identifying a significant number of children whose social and academic development was delayed as a result of having limited financial and other resources.
+ABC Head Start Society began in response to public health nurses identifying a significant number of children whose social and academic development was delayed as a result of having limited financial and other resources.
 The projects originated in an effort to both remedy gaps in the children's learning experiences and in the parents' parenting skills.
 The project was initiated by Aleda Patterson in January 1985 and was called ABC, Accessing for Better Care.

-Since that time ABC Head Start has grown from a single location serving 10 children and families to a comprehensive early learning, family support and community program working with over 468 families in 26 classes, at 11 different locations throughout the city of Edmonton.
+Since that time ABC Head Start Society has grown from a single location serving 10 children and families to a comprehensive early learning, family support and community program working with over 430 children and their families each year at different locations throughout the Capital Region.